 Correspondence may be edited for length, grammatical correctness, and journal style.
 Alternatively, editors may choose to make available to readers unedited correspondence, for example, via an online commenting system.
 Such commenting is not indexed in Medline unless it is subsequently published on a numbered electronic or print page.
 However the journal handles correspondence, it should make known its practice.
-In all instances, editors rich4/zai-aim/zai-aim/zai22213/zai0001d13a phillipa S=10 12/23/13 11:42 Art:

-must make an effort to screen discourteous, inaccurate, or libellous comments.
+In all instances, editors must make an effort to screen discourteous, inaccurate, or libellous comments.

-Editors have the prerogative to reject correspondence that is irrelevant, uninteresting, or lacking cogency, but they also have a responsibility to allow a range of opinions to be expressed and to promote debate.
+Responsible debate, critique and disagreement are important features of science, and journal editors should encourage such discourse ideally within their own journals about the material they have published.
+Editors, however, have the prerogative to reject correspondence that is irrelevant, uninteresting, or lacking cogency, but they also have a responsibility to allow a range of opinions to be expressed and to promote debate.